The Capacity of Private Information Retrieval: Introduction

-Introduced in 1995 by Chor, Kushilevitz, Goldreich and Sudan \cite{PIRfirst, PIRfirstjournal}, the private information retrieval (PIR) problem seeks the most efficient way for a user to retrieve a desired message from a set of distributed databases, each of which stores all the messages, without revealing any information about which message is being retrieved to any individual database.
-The user can hide his interests trivially by requesting all the information, but that could be very inefficient (expensive).
-The goal of the PIR problem is to find the most efficient solution.
-Here is the problem description.
+The PIR problem is described as follows.
 We have $N$ non-communicating databases, each stores the full set of $K$ independent messages $W_1, \cdots, W_K$.
-A user wants one of the messages, say $W_i, i \in \{1,2, \cdots, K\}$, but requires each database to learn absolutely nothing (in the information theoretic sense)\footnote{There is another line of research, where privacy needs to be satisfied only for computationally bounded databases \cite{William, Yekhanin, CPIR}.} about the retrieved message index, $i$.
+A user wants one of the messages, say $W_\theta, \theta \in \{1,2, \cdots, K\}$, but requires each database to learn absolutely nothing (in the information theoretic sense)\footnote{There is another line of research, where privacy needs to be satisfied only for computationally bounded databases \cite{William, Yekhanin, CPIR}.} about the retrieved message index, $\theta$.
 To do so, the user generates $N$ queries $Q_1, \cdots, Q_N$ and sends $Q_n, n \in \{1,2,\cdots, N\}$ to the $n$-th database.
 After receiving query $Q_n$, the $n$-th database returns an answering string $A_n$ to the user.
-The user must be able to obtain the desired message $W_i$ from all the answers $A_1, \cdots, A_N$.
-To be private, each query $Q_n$ and each answer $A_n$ must be independent of the desired message index, $i$.
+The user must be able to obtain the desired message $W_\theta$ from all the answers $A_1, \cdots, A_N$.
+To be private, each query $Q_n$ and each answer $A_n$ must be independent of the desired message index, $\theta$.

 For example, suppose we have $N = 2$ databases and $K$ messages.
-To retrieve $W_i$ privately, the user first generates a random length-$K$ vector $[h_1, h_2, \cdots, h_K]$, where each element is independent and identically distributed uniformly over $\mathbb{F}_2$, i.e., equally likely to be $0$ or $1$.
-Then the user sends $Q_1 = [h_1, h_2, \cdots, h_i,\cdots, h_K]$ to the first database and $Q_2 = [h_1, h_2, \cdots,h_{i-1}, (h_{i}+1),h_{i+1},\cdots, h_K]$ to the second database.
+To retrieve $W_\theta$ privately, the user first generates a random length-$K$ vector $[h_1, h_2, \cdots, h_K]$, where each element is independent and identically distributed uniformly over $\mathbb{F}_2$, i.e., equally likely to be $0$ or $1$.
+Then the user sends $Q_1 = [h_1, h_2, \cdots, h_\theta,\cdots, h_K]$ to the first database and $Q_2 = [h_1, h_2, \cdots,h_{\theta-1}, (h_{\theta}+1),h_{\theta+1},\cdots, h_K]$ to the second database.
 Each database uses the query vector as the combining coefficients and produces the corresponding linear combination of message bits as the answer to the query.